MEGA65/mega65-core/docs/fat32.md

 To perform a read from the SDCARD, you setup the 4x "sd_address_bytes" to the sector you want, and toggle a bit on the $D680 register.
 When the SDCARD CONTROLLER is done, a bit in $D680 becomes clearer (or set, i forget).
 Then, you need to switch the 512-buffer, performed by calling the "sd_map_sectorbuffer" subroutine.

-Upon startup, basically the KICKUP code performs the following:
+Upon startup, basically the HICKUP code performs the following:

 1. resets the SDCARD
 1. reads the Master Boot Record (very first chunk of the card)